bdorney/CMS_GEM_Analysis_Framework/README.txt

     but do not support this computing environemnt since lxplus is so readily accessible and configurable.

     ********ISSUE********
-    Running the analyzeUniformity executable in a MAC OS environment hangs indefinitely or seg faults when trying to parse the input analysis config file.
+    Running the frameworkMain executable in a MAC OS environment hangs indefinitely or seg faults when trying to parse the input analysis config file.
 This appears to be due to the implementation of the standard library in MAC OS.
 Specifically in the Timing::getlineNoSpaces() function declared in
     $GEM_BASE/include/TimingUtilityFunctions.h and implemented in $GEM_BASE/src/TimingUtilityFunctions.cpp.